How to Reduce Face Mask Pollution

 How to reduce face mask pollution then?
 It’s so easy.

-To protect animals from the dangers posed by face mask pollution, we can all take a simple yet effective step: cutting the strings before throwing them out.
+To protect animals from the dangers posed by this pollution, we can all take a simple yet effective step: cutting the strings before throwing them out.

 This small act significantly reduces the risk of entanglement and subsequent harm to wildlife.
 By severing the straps, we are minimising the chances of animals getting caught in them, making our discarded masks less hazardous.